0x5fe6eb50c7b537a9/ubuntu_bootstrap/README.md

 ubuntu_bootstrap
 ================

-New computer Ubuntu bootstrap scripts
+New computer Ubuntu bootstrap scripts.
+More to follow.